 Urban expansion radically transforms land cover.
 Natural vegetation and farmland are replaced with built environments such as housing, factories and roads.
-This creates urban heat islands, making cities typically hotter.
-This can be caused by dark surfaces, like asphalt and roof tiles, absorbing and storing more solar energy than grass and trees; industrial processes and transportation generating heat, and eliminating shade and transpiration by removing vegetation.
+This creates urban heat islands, making cities typically hotter (see Figure 4.4.3).
+This can be caused by dark surfaces, such as asphalt and roof tiles, absorbing and storing more solar energy than grass and trees; industrial processes and transportation generating heat, and eliminating shade and transpiration by removing vegetation.

-On average, cities are 1.5°-2.0°C warmer than surrounded vegetated lands.
+On average, cities are 1.5°-2.0°C warmer than surrounding vegetated lands.
 Planting street trees and creating parklands mitigates this because parks are cooler than their surrounding area.
-Shady trees prevent ground surface overheating and evapotranspiration pleasantly cools the air beneath the canopy.
-Plants transpire water into the atmosphere which evaporates to cool the atmosphere around its aerial parts.
+Shady trees prevent ground surfaces from overheating and evapotranspiration pleasantly cools the air beneath the canopy.
+Plants transpire water into the atmosphere, which evaporates to cool the atmosphere around its aerial parts.
 The effect is more pronounced at night.
 The park's size and plant community dictate the intensity and impact of this phenomenon.
-Figure 4.4.3 illustrates the heat island of London.
+Figure 4.4.3 illustrates the heat island of London, UK.